raphael-proust/raphael-proust.github.io/about.md

 I have also been in contact with Scheme, Haskell and C.
 Most of my public software contributions are on [Github](http://github.com/raphael-proust/) and on [Gitlab](https://gitlab.com/raphael-proust).

-I speak French and English.
+I speak French, English and some Spanish.
 I started learning Chinese and Toki Pona although I am not proficient in either.